marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Project#2 Operationalizing Machine Learning/README.md

  ab -n 10 -v 4 -p data.json -T 'application/json' -H 'Authorization: Bearer SECRET' http://URL.azurecontainer.io/score

-##  Create, Publish and Consume a Pipeline
+##  Create Publish and Consume a Pipeline
+ For this part we used the Jupyter Notebook provided.
+In the notebook, firts we initialized the workspace, we specified the Azure ML experiment, attached the computed cluster, we loaded the Bank marketing dataset, we configured the AutoML using the AutoMLConfig class.
+We also used th AutoMLStep class to specify the steps of the pipeline.
+Then we created the pipeline and submitted the experiment.
+Once the experiment is completed, we can see the diagram of the pipeline in the Azure ML studio.
+We can see the pipeline first has the bankmarketing dataset module followed by the AutoML module.

+#### Create Pipeline

  Automation is a core pillar of DevOps applicable to Machine Learning operations.

 A good feature of Azure is Pipelines, and these are closely related to automation.
 Some key factors covered about pipelines are:
-#### Creating a pipeline

 When creating a Pipeline.
 Pipelines can take configuration and different steps and there are areas you can play with when creating a pipeline
  - Batch inference: The process of doing predictions using parallelism.
 In a pipeline, it will usually be on a recurring schedule
  - Recurring schedule: A way to schedule pipelines to run at a given interval
  - Pipeline parameters: Like variables in a Python script, these can be passed into a script argument
+#### Bankmarketing dataset with AutoML Module

+#### Use RunDetails Widget

 #### Publishing a pipeline

+Then we published the pipeline using the publish_pipeline method.
+It generated the Pipeline endpoint, in this case called "Bank Marketing Train" and in the portal we can see the REST endpoint and its status which is Active.

 Publishing a pipeline is the process of making a pipeline publicly available.
 You can publish pipelines in Azure Machine Learning Studio, but you can also do this with the Python SDK.
 When a Pipeline is published, a public HTTP endpoint becomes available, allowing other services, including external ones, to interact with an Azure Pipeline.

 ##### Automation with pipelines

 Pipelines are all about Automation.
 Automation connects different services and actions together to be part of a new workflow that wasn’t possible before.

 There are some good examples of how different services can communicate to the pipeline endpoint to enable automation.